 How long should you stay in Bruges?

-We reckon 2-3 days is ideal for Bruges.
-It’s enough time to see the main sights, sample the local delicacies, and soak up the atmosphere without feeling rushed.
-If you like history or art, you might want to add an extra day to dive into a few museums and churches.
+We’d say 2-3 days is ideal for Bruges.
+It’s enough time to see the main sights, sample the local food, and soak up the atmosphere without feeling rushed.
+If you like history or art, add an extra day to see a few museums and churches.
+See our guide to 29 unmissable things to do in Bruges to help you decide.

 You could also stay longer and add on a few day trips, for example to the more modern town of Ghent or for a walk around the countryside surrounding Bruges.